innoloft/Frontend-Application/README.md

 - (Optional) Linter
 - (Optional) Prettier

 When styling, you can decide for yourself what this dashboard should look like (even the structure-wise), make it look as nice as you can.
+If you need some inspiration, you can check out this [style guide](https://img.innoloft.com/pdf/styleguide_innoloft.pdf).